arjun372/NE591-008/src/labs/outlab4/README.md

-# InLab 04: System of Linear Equations Solver
+# OutLab 04: System of Linear Equations Solver

+Solves a system of linear equations by performing LU factorization, and solving the LU matrix using forward and backward substitution.
 File based I/O is supported using JSON files.

 ## Table of Contents
 1. [Building & Usage](#building--usage)